-The Respiratory curriculum (2010) is a long document, but it is essential trainees are familiar with its’ content.
+The Respiratory curriculum 2010 (updated in 2015) is a long document, but it is essential trainees are familiar with its’ content.
 It lists the knowledge, skills and behaviours expected of a Respiratory trainee; provides an indication of the learning methods in use; and details the assessment methods in place.
 It also provides an indication of what can be expected to be covered in the structured training programme, and what sub-speciality experience is required to cover all of the required knowledge.
 The syllabus spells out exactly what knowledge, skills and behaviours trainees are required to demonstrate to CCT, and may be useful to structure revision for the SCE.
 In order to help you navigate the requirements for successful CCT we have provided some focused advice on several areas of the curriculum:

 There are areas in Respiratory Medicine practice in which some trainees may receive insufficient exposure in their main training units due to local arrangements for the care of certain categories of patients.
 It may be necessary for them to attend an approved course (for instance, a BTS course, with an end-of-course assessment) or have a secondment to a specialised unit, local or distant, to complete their training experience (see FAQs).
 These areas include: